 There’s a long list of things to do and I’m going to pace myself.
 Life has been stressful and I’m going to find ways to relax.
 The landscape infrastructure is unique with gravel pathways bordered by site-made curbs in which tumbled glass found at the landfill got embedded.
 Site-made stepping stones are at every entryway and pathway.
 They’ve got embedded river stones and are colored to match the color of the exterior concrete slabs.
 River stone is also acting as mulch in the raised beds my son and I built.
 Down the road in a couple of months we’ll start putting in some plantings.

 Clearing a lot and building from scratch means you sacrifice a mature landscape.
 Going into an older neighborhood and remodeling a house has its attractions.
 But this is out of town in the county.
 So I’ve got an energy efficient house in which I’m looking forward to experiencing the radiant floor heat.
 There’s also a wood-burning fireplace and the heat pump for backup.
 The 9’-4” ceiling height, open floor plan.
-Thanks to the great glass repair services that rolled in here recently I'm enjoying the large south facing windows, all give a spacious feeling to the 1800 sq.ft. of living space.
+Thanks to the great glass repair services that rolled in here recently I'm enjoying the large south facing windows, they give a spacious feeling to the 1800 sq.ft. of living space.
 All in all it’s unique, special, creative, comfortable and enjoyable.For a slide show of the construction of this home click here.
 And learn more at KwikeyLocksmithServices.com about moving and possible problems with doors in a new house.
 To read more about this post click here!